Kentucky Central Life Insurance Company: Collapse

 The financial irregularities, loans granted at well under market rates, and failure to collect deficiencies through personal guarantees against more than 30 different borrowers on loans during the late 1980s and early 1990s left Kentucky Central with financial losses in excess of $141 million.
-On February 12, 1993 the Kentucky Department of Insurance seized Kentucky Central and, after an extensive audit, found the company to be insolvent.
+On February 12, 1993, the Kentucky Department of Insurance seized Kentucky Central and, after an extensive audit, found the company to be insolvent.
 After nearly a century in business one of the nation's leading life insurance companies was effectively out of business and over 1000 employees were without work.

 Ill with brain cancer, Bud Burnett died soon after Kentucky Central was declared insolvent, and liquidation proceedings began in early 1994.
 One year later Jefferson-Pilot assumed the company's life and annuity responsibilities and provided $250 million in related support.
 Bankers Trust Company purchased nearly $225 million in real estate holdings from KCL.
-Two Lexington media outlets, (WVLK-590 AM radio and WKYT-27 television), as well as WYMT-TV in Hazard, were also sold.
+Two Lexington media outlets, WVLK radio and WKYT television (as well as WYMT-TV in Hazard), were also sold.
 WVLK is now owned by Cumulus Media and the two television stations are owned by Gray Television.

 Other business interests were sold to various companies and over thirty lawsuits were filed in Kentucky courts to recoup funds.
 One of the initial lawsuits filed by the state was against the KCL Board of Directors and the estate of Bud Burnett seeking $200 million in damages.
 Also sued by the liquidators were Dudley, Donald (and his wife) Julie Webb as well as former governor Wallace Wilkinson.
 The Webbs were sued for $108 million, but settled after years of litigation for a combined $3.85 million.